Sl0th-Silence/Sl0th-Silence/README.md

 ### **Housing Market Site for Kingston**

+This is a web scraper that inserts the data into a database collection, pulls it out using an API, and sends it to a React front end page.
 This is a project I feel close to, as I live in Kingston and wanted to build something that provides accurate local housing data.

+### *Full Project Pinned To Top*

 ### **What I learned throughout this Project**